Greinton

-Greinton is a village and civil parish in Somerset, England, situated on the Somerset Levels and Moors at the foot of the Polden Hills, 9 km west southwest of Glastonbury and 7 mi east of Bridgwater in the Sedgemoor district.
+Greinton is a village and civil parish in Somerset, England, situated on the Somerset Levels and Moors at the foot of the Polden Hills, 9 km west southwest of Glastonbury and 7 mi east of Bridgwater.

 History

 The parish of Greinton was part of the Whitley Hundred.

 The village straddles the A361 Glastonbury - Taunton road, which bends around in two sharp corners through the village.
 The ancient road was known as altera strata in the early 14th century—an alternate route to the Polden road perhaps.

 Archeological evidence points to Roman occupation, including a burial site, but most of Greinton's older houses date to the 19th century.
 A housing estate of semi-detached homes and barn conversions has been built in the 20th and 21st centuries.
 Greinton Manor may have been part of the Pouelt estate granted to Glastonbury abbey in 729.
 Records trace the Manor's tenants, transfers, sales and inheritance through the 11th century up to its subdivision and sales in the 1950s.

 In 2007 the publication Digital Spy said Heather Mills joined animal welfare activists from the Viva! organization as they trespassed on Briarwood Farm in Greinton in order to film the treatment of pigs in farrowing crates.